Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/dbt-mcp-landing-page.md

 ### AI-assisted development

-dbt Copilot helps users accelerate development by generating SQL, YAML, and documentation within the dbt platform interface.
+dbt MCP helps users accelerate development by generating SQL, YAML, and documentation within the dbt platform interface.
 It uses knowledge of your project’s structure to make suggestions consistent with existing patterns. dbt Copilot also allows users to ask questions about their code and receive context-aware responses from a built-in LLM.

 Examples: